-(1) These services shall include:

-(A) [an] An [early childhood educational] education consultant available to the operator and staff for advice and support regarding the educational content and practice of the program;
+- (1) These services shall include: - (A) [an] An [early childhood educational] education consultant available to the operator and program staff for advice and support regarding the educational content and practice of the program;

-(i) A person needs to apply for approval to be an education consultant and shall have an Associate, Bachelors, Masters, or Doctoral degree in early childhood education, child development or human development with one or more years planning, implementing and evaluating in its entirety a legally operating child care center that meets standards comparable to those in Connecticut, or a four year degree in a related field with at least twelve credits in child development or early childhood education from an accredited college or university who has two or more years experience overseeing and managing a legally operating child care center that meets standards comparable to those in Connecticut.
+(i) A person seeking to become an education consultant shall apply for approval to be an education consultant and shall have an associate, bachelors, masters, or doctoral degree in early childhood education, child development or human development with one or more years overseeing and managing a legally operating child care center that meets standards comparable to those in Connecticut, or a four year degree in a related field with at least twelve credits in child development or early childhood education from an accredited college or university.
+Such person shall have two or more years' experience overseeing and managing a legally operating child care center that meets standards comparable to those in Connecticut.
 The degree and credits of the education consultant used in a program that serves exclusively school age children may be in elementary education, after school education or other fields that specialize in the development and education of children ages five to twelve years as recognized by the Office.

-(ii) [anyone] Anyone approved as an early childhood consultant prior to January 1, 2009, will continue to be an approved [early childhood educational] education consultant, except for good cause shown.
+(ii) [anyone] Anyone approved as an early childhood consultant prior to January 1, 2009, will continue to be an approved [early childhood educational] education consultant, except for good cause shown; [.]